apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 stream data.

-You can also use the engine to build a custom implementation of proton::mt::controller and proton::mt::work\_queue so portable proton applications using the controller can run without modification on your platform.
+You can also use the engine to build a custom implementation of proton::container and so portable proton applications can run without modification on your platform.